technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

 1. Vá para a página de visão geral do agente, role para baixo, clique em **(...)** em **Triggers** e selecione **Edit in Power Automate**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image75.png)

 2. Isso o levará até o fluxo do Power Automate, na barra superior, clique no botão **Test** e selecione **Manually** e clique novamente em **Test**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image76.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image77.png)

 3.  **Envie um email** para a ID de e-mail do administrador do locatário 365 de qualquer outra caixa de e-mail para **acionar** **o gatilho**.
-O e-mail deve descrever um problema e deve conter seus detalhes, como ID do funcionário, semelhante ao da captura de tela
+O e-mail deve descrever um problema e deve conter seus detalhes, como ID do funcionário, semelhante ao da captura de tela abaixo.
+O conteúdo de exemplo é o seguinte

-    abaixo:
+    ```
+    Hi Support Team,

+    I hope this message finds you well.
+    Iam Mark Brown, working as a Software Engineer at Contoso.
+My employee ID is CONTOSO099
+    Issue: Monitor is completely balank and not functioning.
+    Kindly raise a support ticket and assist in resolving this issue at the earlierst.
+    Thank you for your support.

+    Best Regards,
+    Mark Brown
+    ```

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image78.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image79.png)

-4. Navegue até a página de visão geral do agente do Copilot, role para baixo e selecione **Test trigger**.
+5. Navegue até a página de visão geral do agente do Copilot, role para baixo e selecione **Test trigger**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image80.png)

 5. Clique em **Start testing**, ele começará a testar.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image81.png)

 6. Na seção de teste, clique em **Connect**, ele abrirá a janela de conexão.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image82.png)

 7. Clique em **Connect** novamente e clique em **Submit.**

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image83.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image84.png)

 8. Navegue até a janela do Copilot Studio e execute o **teste** novamente.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image85.png)

 9. A solicitação de suporte é gerada automaticamente.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image86.png)

 10. Navegue até o Power Apps e vá para a tabela Employee Technical Support Ticket Record e verifique os detalhes.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image87.png)

 11. Verifique o e-mail de suporte que configuramos no fluxo do Power Automate para enviar um e-mail.
 O e-mail é enviado automaticamente para a equipe de suporte.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image88.png)

-12. Vá para a janela de teste e consulta do gravador como usuário **"Mark Brown Ticket Current Status".** Isso fornecerá o status do problema como **unresolved**.
+12. Vá para a janela de teste e consulta do gravador como usuário
+    +++**"Mark Brown Ticket Current Status".**+++ Isso fornecerá o status do problema como **unresolved**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image89.png)

 13. Como engenheiro de suporte, insira o seguinte prompt na seção de
     teste: "**I want to know about all Unresolved ticket**".

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image90.png)

 ### Conclusão